 My goal was to create an event where students in MCS could get the opportunity to learn about what challenges alumni in all stages of their careers have faced.

 EHPP Capstone 2018

 Project Manager — Ethics History & Public Policy Capstone

-Every year the senior class of Ethics History and Public Policy majors investigate and offer policy based solutions to a problem facing the city of Pittsburgh.
-For the fall 2018 capstone project our class investigated the social impact of landslides.
-Very common in Allegheny county, landslides effect dozens of people every year, and are projected to happen at increased rates and intensities as we start to experience the effects of climate change.
-Our capstone project focused on presenting policy related solutions to an environmental and naturally occurring problem to the Allegheny County Conservation District.
+Ethics History and Public Policy seniors investigate and offer policy-based solutions to a problem facing the city of Pittsburgh for their capstone projects.
+For the fall 2018 capstone project, our class researched the social impact of landslides.
+Very common in Allegheny county, landslides affect dozens of people every year, and are projected to happen at increased rates and intensities as we start to experience the effects of climate change.
+Our capstone project focused on presenting solutions to an environmental and naturally occurring problem to the Allegheny County Conservation District.

-As project manager I delegated tasks and received progress reports from each subgroup dedicated to a different aspect of the problem.
+As the project manager, I delegated tasks and received progress reports from each subgroup dedicated to a different aspect of the problem.
 I combined our research efforts to help make cohesive final reports and deliverables, summarizing research and outlining detailed specific policy solutions, which were then presented to our client.